greymatter/homeassistant-addons/README.md

 ## Installation:

-Add [this](https://github.com/greymatter/homeassistant-addons) repository to your Home Assistant instance. (i would not do this if i we're you...)
+Add [this](https://github.com/greymatter/homeassistant-addons) repository to your Home Assistant instance.

 ## Add-ons: